Welcome To Firefly Farm!

-The mission of Firefly Farm is to cultivate a way of “being”, for ourselves and our community, that nourishes our bodies, minds, and spirits with locally grown food and mindful living in the beautiful Northeast Kingdom of Vermont.
+Our mission at Firefly Farm is to cultivate a way of being for ourselves and our community, that nourishes our bodies, minds, and spirits with locally grown food and mindful living in the beautiful Northeast Kingdom of Vermont.
 We have designed this business as a creative collection of products and services that allow our family to work together, and work toward, a healthier way of living for all, while harmoniously stewarding our little piece of Earth.

 Don't ask yourself what the world needs.
 Ask yourself what makes you come alive, and go do that, because what the world needs is people who have come alive. - Howard Thurman